“This room design doesn’t work, but I can’t put my finger on why, exactly.”

 Start at the beginning: think first of your home and the way you live in practical terms.

-- Take a good look to see how your rooms measure up, or not.
+• See what you are looking at: how do your rooms measure up, or not?
 Be clear about your habits and preferences and truthful about the actual condition of your environment and furnishings.
 Your answers won’t be graded by a jury of your peers, but you will have a solid set of guidelines from which to proceed to design a home that works especially well just for you.

-- Decide what to attend to first, later, or not at all.
-With these decisions, you can begin to develop an organized plan of attack, along with a budget and a time-line for purchases that’s guaranteed to raise your spirits as well as your standard of living.
+•Now decide what to attend to first, later, or not at all.
+You can begin to develop an organized plan of attack with these decisions, along with a budget and a time-line for purchases that’s guaranteed to raise your spirits as well as your standard of living.

 Most of all, keep a firm grip on the obvious:

-- The furniture itself looks “tired”.
-Are the upholstered pieces still serviceable?
-Do they need to be slip covered, reupholstered or simply thrown out and replaced?
+•Does the furniture itself looks “tired”?
+Are the upholstered pieces still serviceable or do they need to be slip covered, reupholstered or simply thrown out and replaced?
 Does any of your other furniture need an upgrade or to be improved with a coat of paint?

-If you’ve been hauling around those milk crates since college, it’s time for an upgrade.
+If you’ve been hauling around those milk crates since college, then it’s time for an upgrade.

-- It’s dark in here.
+•Is it dark in there?
 Rooms without enough light are depressing.
-Most of us, for lack of a better experience, under-light our homes with either too few light sources, or worse, “over-light” with a couple of light sources at very high wattage.
+Most of us, for lack of a better experience, under-light our homes with either too few light sources, or even worse, “over-light” a room with a couple of light sources at very high wattage.
 What you want is a range of lighting options that meet your needs for the tasks at hand and fill your rooms with light, without dark corners.
-You want the overall effect to be welcoming, comfortable, interesting and beautiful.
+The overall effect will be welcoming, comfortable, interesting and beautiful.